Browser Setup Guide for Old or Slow Computers

 Security Without Heavy Slowdown — Lightweight Browser Setup

 Good security does not require bulky suites.
-Enabling HTTPS-Only Mode avoids weak connections by default.
-Removing legacy plugins also prevents frequent crashes.
+Moreover, enabling HTTPS-Only Mode avoids weak connections by default.
+Additionally, removing legacy plugins prevents frequent crashes.
+For more tuning guides, visit PM2 Browser.

 OS-Level Tweaks — Optimize Old Computers

 Browser changes help, yet the operating system defines the baseline.
-As a result, trimming startup items and background sync frees more resources.
-After these changes, test again to confirm the cumulative effect.
+Therefore, trimming startup items and background sync frees more resources.
+As a result, after these changes, you should test again to confirm the cumulative effect.

 - Disable unneeded startup apps, then reboot to verify improvements.